Public International Law

 Get involved in Associations

-You can begin networking here at the Law School.
+You can begin networking here at Carey Law.
 One of the best ways to meet people doing the type of work you are interested in doing is to search out those associations and committees to which they belong.
 You might consider becoming involved with:

 - International Law Organization (ILO)

-- University of Pennsylvania Carey Law School’s Jessup International Mock Trial Team
+- Carey Law’s Jessup International Mock Trial Team

 Get involved in these organizations and network with your peers.
 Attend their speaker events and other programs.
 Consider also getting involved in international organizations in the greater University of Pennsylvania community.
 Students in these organizations have contacts in the international arena and often sponsor events at which their members can network.